 - Unless your doctor has asked you to limit fluids, be sure to drink plenty when you are doing endurance activities that make you sweat.
 Many older people do not drink enough fluids, even when not exercising.

 - When you bend forward, bend from the hips, not the waist.
 If you keep your back straight, you're probably bending correctly.
 If you let your back "hump," you're probably bending from the waist.

 - Make sure your muscles are warmed up before you stretch.
 For example, you can do a little easy biking, or walking, and light arm pumping first.

+Physical activity and exercise should generally make you feel better.
 None of the exercises you do should hurt or make you feel really tired.
 You might feel soreness, a slight discomfort, or a little weariness, but you should not feel pain.
-Physical activity and exercise will probably make you feel better.

 Finally, exercising the mind is as important as keeping physically active.
 Recent research suggests that people who regularly engage in mentally stimulating activities such as reading, playing games, doing puzzles, listening to the radio, and visiting museums have a decreased risk of developing Alzheimer's disease.
 Thus the Japanese proverb "We begin aging when we stop learning" may well be accurate.